1999 Russian apartment bombings: Attempts at an independent investigation

-Russian government involvement theory
+Alleged Russian government involvement

 According to David Satter, Yuri Felshtinsky, Alexander Litvinenko, Vladimir Pribylovsky and Boris Kagarlitsky, the bombings were a successful false flag operation coordinated by the Russian state security services to win public support for a new full-scale war in Chechnya and to bring Putin to power.
 Some of them described the bombings as typical "active measures" practised by the KGB in the past.
-The war in Chechnya boosted Prime Minister and former FSB Director Vladimir Putin's popularity, and brought the pro-war Unity Party to the State Duma and Putin to the presidency within a few months.